nature around the house

 Spring starts early: in February and March wild narcissi and irises attract attention and April is the month of the seas of flowers.
 Mid-June most plants finished blooming and the vegetation gets goldish yellow.
 July and August are dry and barren and green is limited to the humid spots.
 From mid-September it is going to rain and in the course of October everything is fresh green again.
 In December and January vegetation is growing abundantly.
 Fields are full with wild rapeseed and Forget-me-nots.

-For various reasons, the flora of Alentejo is very rich (and the Herdade is a representative example):
+For various reasons the flora of Alentejo is rich in rare species (and the Herdade is a representative example):

-An impression of plants and vegetation around the house in is the slide show below.
+An impression of plants and vegetation around the house in is the slideshow at the right.
 Although nature has its beauty in each month of the year, the amazing flower carpets are in April an May.